William-Henrique/cliquote/README.md

 ## Usage:

-First of all, you need to have Ruby installed to run.
+First of all, you need to have Ruby installed to work.
 Then, install Multi_Json in your Terminal/Command Prompt.
 Use this command:

     sudo gem install multi_json

-Then, execute typing this
+Run by typing this:

 	ruby Clear.rb